Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 * `name`: (string) Unique name of tour in camelCase.
 * `version` (string): Version identifier.
 We use date string like "20161224".
 * `path` (string or array, optional): Use this prop to limit tour only to some path prefix (or more prefixes if array).
 Example: `path={ [ '/stats', '/settings' ] }`
 * `when` (function, optional): This is a Redux selector function.
 Use this to define conditions for the tour to start.
 Can be overridden by adding a `tour` query argument to the URL like so: `?tour=tourName`, in which case the tour will be triggered even if `when` would evaluate to `false`.
 This is useful for sending along a tour via email or chat.
-On the other hand, the framework will try to not trigger a tour multiple times (see `toursSeen` in [ARCHITECTURE.md](./ARCHITECTURE.md)).
+On the other hand, the framework will try to not trigger a tour multiple times (see `toursSeen` in [ARCHITECTURE.md](./ARCHITECTURE.md)). *Note:* you can reset the tours history by adding `?tour=reset` to the URL.
 * `children` (nodes): only supported type is `<Step>`

 ### Example